 There are some guitar collectors out there who own dozens (even hundreds) of instruments.
-However, we’re certain that they could identify just two or three favourite guitars that they enjoy playing the most.
+However, we’re certain that they could identify just two or three favourite guitars which they enjoy playing the most.
 And many of us probably have that one special instrument which, for whatever reason, we would deem to be our “number 1” – whether that be because of the way it plays or sounds, or maybe as it holds the most sentimental value.

 In this blog, we’ve compiled a list of “go-to” guitars belonging to staff members from the Andertons Web Team.
 It’s just for fun of course, but we thought it’d be interesting for readers to gain insight into which instruments make our writers and marketeers tick!